-Nigeria employment visas
+Nigeria employment visas in 2021

 After setting up a company in Nigeria, Healy Consultants assists our Client obtains employment and residence visas from the Immigration Department of Nigeria to allow them to live and work in Nigeria.
 We are proud to say that our approval rate is still 100%.
 Healy Consultants’ fee to assist our Client obtain a work permit is US$3,950.